You are leaving risk-strategies.com

 This surge is hitting employers at a time when HR is not only scrambling to fill vacant positions for their organization but facing large-scale turnover within their own departments as well.
 A recent study found that 98% of human resources professionals surveyed said they have felt “burned out” by the job in the wake of significant new workplace transformations.

 The growing loss of HR talent and the institutional knowledge that goes with it is forcing employers to seek new ways to fill this critical gap.
 Often, this means turning to outside expertise to help keep HR functions running smoothly.
 In fact, our own team is called on frequently to help support our clients through these times and we’re happy to dive in to help or direct to resources that can.

 Remote work is also presenting new complexities for HR departments.
 Employers may now have employees located across multiple states where they had not been previously established, including HR staff who provide these vital roles that keep employees paid and benefits active.
 However, with this new environment has come increasingly complex regulatory requirements.
 For example, benefits staff need to stay abreast of varying regulations and evolving leave laws at the federal, state, and city levels.
-We’ve responded quickly to this need by providing a wealth of compliance resources to help employers successfully navigate these changes and these challenges.

 These are unprecedented times for HR teams who are being called upon to play increasingly fluid roles at a time when the profession is losing talent in significant numbers.
 Organizations that choose the right business partners and strategies to help execute innovative, intelligent solutions will be poised to thrive despite the turbulence seen today.

 Continue the conversation and connect with the Risk Strategies Employee Benefits team at benefits@risk‐strategies.com.